zojapila/mldevops_exercise/README.md

 > (Replace the `vision-agh` with your `github_username`).

 > [!IMPORTANT]
-> Using `https` for cloning the repo will allow only to pull the code.
-For both pulling and pushing it is necessary to use the `ssh` protocol.
-Information how to prepare keys and add them to the GitHub account can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+> Cloning via `https` allows only for pulling the code.
+For both pulling and pushing, use the `ssh` protocol.
+Instructions for setting up SSH keys and adding them to your GitHub account are available [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 1. Copy your previous ML project files (`.py` and `.ipynb`) the the root of the cloned repository.
 ```bash